zimmer57/zimmer57/README.md

 - 👋 Hi, I’m @zimmer57
-- 👀 I’m interested in ... nothing
+- 👀 I’m interested in stalking
-- 🌱 I’m currently learning ... hoW To wRitE
+- 🌱 I’m currently learning how to stalk
-- 💞️ I’m looking to collaborate on ... nothing
+- 💞️ I’m looking to collaborate on stalking
-- 📫 How to reach me ... u cant
+- 📫 How to reach me: stalk me

 <!---
 zimmer57/zimmer57 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.